no0dles/hammerkit/docs/getting-started.md

 ```
 {% endcode %}

-This build file contains an example command which prints a statement to the console inside an alpine docker container.&#x20;
+This build file contains an example command which prints a statement to the console inside an alpine container.&#x20;

 {% hint style="warning" %}
 This requires to have a running docker deamon, if that's not the case, remove line 5 with the image property.